Ascot Vale

 Ascot Vale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Ascot Vale is notable, with 49.4% of residents aged 15+ having university qualifications, compared to 30.4% nationally and 33.4% statewide as of the latest data.
-Bachelor degrees are most common at 30.7%, followed by postgraduate qualifications (13.5%) and graduate diplomas (5.2%).
-Vocational pathways account for 22.3%, with advanced diplomas at 9.6% and certificates at 12.7%.
-Educational participation is high, with 30.6% currently enrolled in formal education, including 9.1% in primary, 8.0% in tertiary, and 6.4% in secondary education as of the latest figures.
+Educational attainment in Ascot Vale is significantly higher than broader benchmarks.
+49.4% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Bachelor degrees are the most common at 30.7%, followed by postgraduate qualifications at 13.5% and graduate diplomas at 5.2%.
+Vocational pathways account for 22.3% of qualifications among those aged 15 and above, with advanced diplomas at 9.6% and certificates at 12.7%.

-Six schools operate within Ascot Vale, educating approximately 1,050 students, with above-average socio-educational conditions (ICSEA: 1086).
+Educational participation is notably high, with 30.6% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 8.0% in tertiary education, and 6.4% pursuing secondary education.
+There are six schools operating within Ascot Vale, educating approximately 1,050 students.
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1086.
 The educational mix includes three primary, two secondary, and one K-12 school.
-School places per 100 residents are 6.5, below the regional average of 12.5, suggesting some students may attend schools in nearby areas.
-Note that for schools with 'n/a' enrolments, please refer to the parent campus.
+School places per 100 residents (6.5) fall below the regional average (12.5), indicating some students may attend schools in adjacent areas.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education